 DUI and DWI are usually defined as driving under the influence or driving while impaired by alcohol or other legal or illegal substances.
-In Texas, our DUI law prohibits those over the age of 21 from driving under the influence of an alcoholic beverage, a drug (including certain prescription medications), and the combination of an alcoholic beverage and any drug (legal or illegal), regardless of blood-alcohol level.
+A DUI law may prohibit driving under the influence of an alcoholic beverage, driving under the influence of a drug, and driving under the combined influence of an alcoholic beverage and any drug (legal or illegal), regardless of blood-alcohol level.

-However, someone with a high tolerance could argue that they weren’t under the influence when charged with a DUI, even though their BAC was at or over the legal limit.
+However, someone with a high tolerance could argue that they weren’t under the influence when charged with a DUI, even though their BAC was at or over .08%.